Origin: Warrior in Final Fantasy I.

-At 6th level, a fighter can use this ability to gain the benefit of two combat feats at the same time.
+At 6th level, a warrior can use this ability to gain the benefit of two combat feats at the same time.
 He may select one feat as a swift action or two feats as a move action.
 He may use one of these feats to meet a prerequisite of the second feat; doing so means that he cannot replace a feat currently fulfilling another’s prerequisite without also replacing those feats that require it.
 Each individual feat selected counts toward his daily uses of this ability.

-At 10th level, a fighter can use this ability to gain the benefit of three combat feats at the same time.
+At 10th level, a warrior can use this ability to gain the benefit of three combat feats at the same time.
 He may select one feat as a free action, two feats as a swift action, or three feats as a move action.
 He may use one of the feats to meet a prerequisite of the second and third feats, and use the second feat to meet a prerequisite of the third feat.
 Each individual feat selected counts toward his daily uses of this ability.

-At 12th level, a fighter can use this ability to gain the benefit of one combat feat as an immediate action or three combat feats as a swift action.
+At 12th level, a warrior can use this ability to gain the benefit of one combat feat as an immediate action or three combat feats as a swift action.
 Each individual feat selected counts toward his daily uses of this ability.

-At 20th level, a fighter can use this ability to gain the benefit of any number of combat feats as a swift action.
+At 20th level, a warrior can use this ability to gain the benefit of any number of combat feats as a swift action.
 Each feat selected counts toward his daily uses of this ability.